Skip to content

 To enhance the rigidity and durability of the brackets, a decision was made to increase their width to a consistent 10 mm.
 Additionally, an identical extra piece was incorporated to each grip, enabling them to provide support to the 20x40 V profile from both sides.

-The pieces were generated using FreeCAD, with the intention of optimizing them for 3D printing.
+The pieces were designed using FreeCAD, with the intention of optimizing them for 3D printing.
 This approach was chosen due to its cost-effectiveness and the convenience it offers in terms of making edits based on your robot's requirements.

-These 3D-printed parts were designed in FreeCAD 2.1 and 2.0, then exported in the FCStd format for slicing.
-They were printed on an Original Prusa i3 MK3 using STL files.
-Most pieces were inspired by Jubilee's designs for compatibility between these CNC machines tools.
+These 3D-printed parts were designed in FreeCAD 1.0, and saved in the native FCStd format.
+Printable STL files were printed on an Original Prusa i3 MK3.